 - 30 munition upgrade that's mutually exclusive to the flamethrower, but not the sweeper.

-- Gain shared veterancy from vehicles.
+- Gain a small amount of shared veterancy from vehicles.

 - Field Aid Kit replaced by critical repairs as vet 1 ability (same as USF tank crew ability).